xeviknal/aidl-2021-wo-rl/README.md

 The Car Racing environment outputs a ***state*** consisting on a 96x96 RGB image that displays the car and the track from a top-down view, as well as an additional black bar at the bottom of the image which contains various car sensor info.
 The environment expects an ***action*** input which consists of an array with 3 floating point numbers which represent turning direction (from -1 to 1, representing left to right), throttle (from 0 to 1, representing no throttle to full throttle) and brake (from 0 to 1 too, representing no brake to full brakes) inputs for the car to take.
 After receiving the action, the environment will return a ***reward*** as well as a new ***state*** consisting of an updated image that reflects the updated position of the car in the track.
 The environment will also output a *done* boolean value that will be `True` when the car finishes a lap or when it drives outside of the boundaries of the environment.

 The default reward is a floating point value that may be positive or negative depending on the performance of the car on the track.
 The reward is -0.1 every frame and +1000/N for every track tile visited, where N is the total number of tiles visited in the track.
-For example, if you have finished in 732 frames, the reward will be 1000 - 0.1 * 732 = 926.8 points.
+For example, if you have finished the track in 732 frames, the reward will be 1000 - 0.1 * 732 = 926.8 points.
 The task is considered finished when the agent consistently gets more than 900 points, but the definition of "consistently" is undefined by the environment and it's left for the developer to define it when implementing a solution.

-## Our approach
+## First approach

 We decided to initially approach the task by using policy-based RL methods, starting from REINFORCE-Vanilla Policy Gradient and implementing more sophisticated algorithms as we understood the behavior, advantages and shortcomings of each algorithm.
 Our chosen library was PyTorch due to our familiriaty with it and its ease of use.